 What was once the site of the Bonny Blink Farms is now the setting for Exton Station Community Association; a mix of 684 town homes and flats located in bucolic Chester County.
 Built in the mid 1980's to early 1990's, Exton Station is now comprised of four "sub-Associations", Exton Limited Condominium Association, Jenny Lind Homeowners Association, Railway Square Condominium Association, and Vanderbilt Village Homeowners Association, operating under the umbrella of a "master association".

 The community, located near Route 100, King and Ship Roads, boasts easy access to Exton Train Station and a host of upscale shopping meccas such as Main Street at Exton and the Exton Mall.
-Its many amenities include a clubhouse (available for weekend party rentals), outdoor swimming pool, tennis and basketball courts, a ball field and playgrounds.
+Its many amenities include a clubhouse (available for weekend party rentals), outdoor swimming pools, tennis and basketball courts, a ball field and playgrounds.
 Main Line Today (April 2006) described Exton Station as one of the ten "hot neighborhoods" in its article on Best Places to Live.

 Each of the sub-Associations operates separately.
 The spirit of cooperation among the individual Boards of Directors has fostered the successful operation of the community as a whole.